ossf/wg-dei/YouTube_SOP.md

 - Design a custom thumbnail using a consistent template.
 - Include:
   - Video title (shortened if needed).
-  - DEI Working Group logo (if applicable).
+  - BEAR Working Group logo (if applicable).
   - Visuals that match the session theme.
 - Upload the thumbnail before publishing.